kailinwei/using-OBS/index.md

 ## Software Versions ##

-This user guide was written for version 26.1.1 for the MacOS operating system.
+This user guide was written for OBS version 26.1.1 for the MacOS version 10.13 operating system.

 ## Prerequisites ##